-Hawthorn provides residential family based assessments and interventions to parents with young children.
+Hawthorn provides community and residential assessments and interventions to parents with young children.
 The service is targeted at those parents who face difficulties in caring for their children and where Tusla may be initiating care proceedings or where care proceeding are already under way.
-The centre is situated close to the city centre, and Ranelagh village is a short walk away.
-There is a range of shops and supermarkets in the locality.
-The centre is reached by bus with links to the local and national networks.

-The centre can accommodate three single parent families and their children.
+The residential centre can accommodate three families and their children.
 Staffing ratios are high, and the assessment is tailor-made to meet the individual needs of each family.

 The assessment is structured to allow the families take part in planned programmes.
 Direct work sessions include Child Protection, Domestic Violence, Alcohol Misuse, Relationships, Anger Management, Play and Child Development and Attachment.

 An understanding of a family’s links within their own community forms a key part of our work.
 Therefore we work collaboratively with appropriate local agencies to identify and establish ongoing support links.